unionai-oss/pandera/docs/source/checks.rst

       "phone_number": Column(pa.String, Check.str_matches(r'^[a-z0-9-]+$')),
   })

-See the :py:class:`Check` API reference for a complete list of built-in checks.
+See the :class:`~pandera.checks.Check` API reference for a complete list of built-in checks.

 Vectorized vs. Element-wise Checks
 ------------------------------------

-By default, :py:class:`Check` objects operate on ``pd.Series`` objects.
+By default, :class:`~pandera.checks.Check` objects operate on ``pd.Series`` objects.
 If you want to make atomic checks for each element in the Column, then you can provide the ``element_wise=True`` keyword argument: